rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

   - certbot
 ---

-# Generating SSL keys - Let's Encrypt

 ## Prerequisites & assumptions

 - Comfort with the command line
 - Familiarity with securing web sites with SSL certificates is a plus
 - Knowledge of command line text editors (this example uses *vi*)
-- A web server open to the world and running on port 80 (http)
+- A web server open to the world and running on port 80 (`http`)
-- Familiarity with *ssh* (secure shell) and the ability to access your server with *ssh*
+- Familiarity with *SSH* (secure shell) and the ability to access your server with *SSH*
-- All commands assume that you are either the root user or that you have used *sudo* to gain root access.
+- All commands assume that you are the root user or that you have used `sudo` to gain root access

 ## Introduction

-One of the most popular ways to secure a web site currently is using Let's Encrypt SSL certificates, which are also free.
+One of the most popular ways to secure a web site is with Let's Encrypt SSL certificates, which are also free.

-These are actual certificates, not self-signed or snake oil, etc., so they are great for a low-budget security solution.
+These are actual certificates, not self-signed or snake oil, so they are great for a low-budget security solution.
 This document will walk you through the process of installing and using Let's Encrypt certificates on a Rocky Linux web server.

 ## Installation

-To do the next steps, use *ssh* to log into your server.
+To do the next steps, use `ssh` to log into your server.
 If your server's fully qualified DNS name was <www.myhost.com>, then you would use:

 ```bash
 ssh -l root www.myhost.com